 Distribution: common in protected beaches in bays and

-broken shell, gravel and mud; may occur in association with littleneck clam; burrow to a
+Habitat: firm, gravel beaches; often in association with butter clam; burrow to

-Food: suspension feeder; mainly phytoplankton, but also zooplankton and
+subtidal depth.
+Food: suspension feeder; mainly phytoplankton, but also zooplankton

 prey on adults.